chap0ng/md-master-thesis/METHOD/24.09.28-map-classification-system/readme.md

 ---
 ### How could Meta-Gaming and Guide maps fits inside Lopes Classification ? :

 In a way Meta-Gaming is part of the games but does it make it important to archive for further research ?
 Do we need to focus mainly on game preservation ? or should we also archive these in an attempt to understand how these where played and loved ?

+Aren't these maps like a picture or a specific rediffusion of a performance, making it linked to it's base materials as much as being it's own "art" ?
+So are these creators digital artists too ?
+How does performance art rediffusion is seen in the field of galleries ?

 These questions comes in mind;

-**Can a map be algorithmic ? :**
+**Can a guide maps be algorithmic ? :**

 Might not but there's a way to link this in a way.
 Some games like no man sky or minecraft are based on algorithmic and generative maps.
 This category could be used to know how maps work in a static or procedural system.